inngest/website/pages/blog/_posts/5-lessons-learned-from-taking-next-js-app-router-to-production.md

 ## 5. Learning New Technologies & Limited Resources

-Adopting new technology, which was still considered "experimental" at the time, is always a challenge for a team.
-With the App Router, it opens up many technologies that we could adopt: new routing, React Server Components, and new caches.
-For long-time React devs, React Server Components might require you to update your existing mental models for how to structure components.
-A benefit is with App Router is that you can choose whether to use a server or client component.
-Since we chose to adopt all of this new tech at once, we probably slowed our development process, but that was our own choice and you can choose what to adopt and how.
+Adopting a new technology, especially before something is considered _stable_, is always a challenge for a team.
+With the App Router, it opened up many technologies that we could adopt: new routing, React Server Components, and new caches.
+For long-time React developers, React Server Components might require you to update your existing mental models for how to structure components.
+A benefit with App Router is that you can choose whether to use a server or client component.
+Since we chose to adopt all of this new tech at once, we probably slowed our development process a bit, but that was our own choice and you can choose what to adopt and when.

 The official Next.js team did excellent work with their [docs](https://nextjs.org/docs), and it is immensely helpful to learn the basics.
 Since the App Router is so new, there may not be as many resources such as blog posts, Stack Overflow questions or similar to help you out.
 If you get stuck, we recommend checking out [GitHub issues](https://github.com/vercel/next.js/issues) and Twitter conversations.